A Four-Step Process to Increase Your Referral Sources

 And the good news is…Step 4 is just three questions.
 Here we go.

-Did you identify patterns between the list current clients who are referring you and the list of future client referral sources?
-Like question 1 above: did you establish a link, a pattern, a thread?
+Did you identify patterns between the list current clients who are referring you and the list of soon-to-be client referral sources?
+Is there a link, a pattern, or a thread?
 You may not have and that is okay but any pattern established could provide a direction to consider for the types of clients who could become referral sources.

-2. What ah ha moments or thoughts did you have when you compared the COIs currently referring you (Step 1) versus the potential COI referral source list (Step 3)?
+2. Look back over the list of COIs currently referring you (Step 1) versus the list of potential COI referral sources (Step 3)…is there a pattern?

-Did you identify patterns between the list current COIs who are referring you and the list of future COI referral sources (Step 3B)?
-Did you establish a link, a pattern, a thread?
+Did you identify patterns between the list current COIs who are referring you and the list of soon-to-be COI referral sources (Step 3B)?
+Is there a link, a pattern, or a thread?
 You may not have and that is okay but any pattern established could provide a direction to consider for the types of COIs who could become referral sources.

 If you did, we now have something to work with.
 At some point in your journey to increase the number of referral sources you have, you will need to use your ideal COI profile to help you start developing additional COI referral sources.
 So please go one step further with your ideal COI profile and write down who fits that profile.
 This way, when you need this list, it is ready to go.
 I also provide more support in how to do this during the two-hour Increase Your Referral Sources Masterclass.

 After completing the four steps in this process, your next step is to create your action plan to take care of your current referral sources and soon-to-be referral sources.
 From this process you have two solid lists of gold…one is a list of current referral sources (client and COI) and one is a list of potential referral sources (client and COI).

 Get Clear on Number of New Clients You Need Per Year